What are video requests?

-We’re simply here to connect our users with law enforcement to help them resolve cases.
-Receiving this email suggests you may be in a position to assist law enforcement with an investigation.
-Ring has not shared any information about you, or any recordings that you may have with law enforcement.
-In addition, Ring has not informed law enforcement that you received this email.
-These emails always come from firstname.lastname@example.org and include a link to this article at the footer.
+Receiving a video request suggests your Ring device may have captured video recordings during a specific timeframe that might be relevant to law enforcement’s investigation.
+Ring has not shared any information about you, or any video recordings that you may have, with law enforcement upon receipt of a video request (including whether you received a request).
+Law enforcement are never given access to your Ring device.
+Through the Neighbors app, none of your information is shared with law enforcement without your consent.
+These requests always come from firstname.lastname@example.org and include a link to this article.
 These details will help you identify an authentic Ring email.
 Note that if you respond to the email, a Ring Team Member will reply back.

-Sharing your recordings is completely voluntary and you can choose which ones you want to share if any.
-You’ll have three options:
+Sharing your recordings is completely voluntary and you can choose which ones you want to share, if any.
+You’ll have 4 options:

-- Click the button to share all recordings that fall within the timeframe and day specified in the email without reviewing the recordings first.
+- Click this button to voluntarily share all recordings that fall within the timeframe and day specified in the email without reviewing the recordings first.

 - Take No Action

-None of your personal information is shared with law enforcement unless you choose to share your recordings.
-Should you choose to share your recordings, the recordings, street address, and email address associated with your account will be shared with the law enforcement officer who requested the recordings.
+Through video request, none of your personal information is shared with law enforcement unless you choose to share your recordings.
+Should you choose to share your recordings, the recordings you chose to share, your street address (the address associated with your Ring device), and the email address associated with your account will be shared with the law enforcement officer who requested the recordings.
 Your local law enforcement agency may use the provided personal information to reach out to you about a case.